-Whether it’s furniture or personal accessories, buying genuine leather items requires thoughtful consideration.
-As you are going to invest considerable funds into buying these products, you must know the answers to two key questions:
+As you are going to invest considerable funds for buying your favorite genuine leather products, you must know two things:

-While making the final decision is ultimately up to you, the details provided in this leather guide will surely help to push you in the right direction.
-But, before we dig deeper into various types, qualities, and features, let’s first take a glimpse at the history of the leather industry and how it has developed over time.
+But, before we dug deeper into various types, qualities, and features of leather, let’s first take a glimpse at the history of the leather industry and how it has developed over time.

 Leather tanning has been around for centuries.
 It’s one of the oldest industries in human civilization.
 Indians, Egyptians, Greeks, Chinese, and Mesopotamians had developed several different tanning processes centuries before industrialization.
 Leather was used to make intricate clothing articles such as footwear, gloves, and armor.
 It was also used to make buckets, bottles, and even weapons.
 The Industrial Revolution brought all kinds of new technological advances that made the leather-making process highly efficient, environment-friendly, and hygienic.